zio/zio/docs/reference/core/runtime.md

 ## What is a Runtime System?

 Whenever we write a ZIO program, we create a ZIO effect from ZIO constructors plus using its combinators.
 We are building a blueprint.
-ZIO effect is just a data structure that describes the execution of a concurrent program.
+A ZIO effect is just a data structure that describes the execution of a concurrent program.
 So we end up with a tree data structure that contains lots of different data structures combined together to describe what the ZIO effect should do.
 This data structure doesn't do anything, it is just a description of a concurrent program.

-So the most important thing we should keep in mind when we are working with a functional effect system like ZIO is that when we are writing code, printing a string onto the console, reading a file, querying a database, and so forth; We are just writing a workflow or blueprint of an application.
+So the most important thing we should keep in mind when we are working with a functional effect system like ZIO is that when we are writing code, printing a string onto the console, reading a file, querying a database, and so forth, we are just writing a workflow or blueprint of an application.
 We are just building a data structure.

 So how can ZIO run these workflows?
-This is where ZIO Runtime System comes into play.
-Whenever we run an `unsaferun` function, the Runtime System is responsible to step through all the instructions described by the ZIO effect and execute them.
+This is where the ZIO Runtime System comes into play.
+Whenever we run an `unsafe.run` function, the Runtime System is responsible for stepping through all the instructions described by the ZIO effect and executing them.

-To simplify everything, we can think of a Runtime System like a black box that takes both the ZIO effect (`ZIO[R, E, A]`) and its environment (`R`), it will run this effect and then will return its result as an `Either[E, A]` value.
+To simplify everything, we can think of a Runtime System like a black box that takes both the ZIO effect (`ZIO[R, E, A]`) and its environment (`R`).
+It will run this effect and return its result as an `Either[E, A]` value.

 ![ZIO Runtime System](/img/zio-runtime-system.svg)